Hoosier Enquirer

 I recently reviewed the following Indiana media reports:

-These reports raise serious concerns that I can confirm, regarding the conduct and professional fitness of Aaron J. Johnson, who previously served as counsel to the Indiana Supreme Court Attorney Disciplinary Commission -- now serving as a magistrate judge and (as bold as Eric Swalwell) a judicial candidate in your state.
+These reports raise serious concerns that I can confirm, regarding the conduct and professional fitness of Aaron J. Johnson, who previously served as counsel to the Indiana Supreme Court Attorney Disciplinary Commission -- who actually was robed as a magistrate judge in Hamilton and (as bold as Eric Swalwell) and until pulling out 5 months ago was a judicial candidate as a Republican.
 He has unclean hands and must be investigated and removed from all positions of judicial and legal power.
 He was criminal in my experience, and I will be filing companion complaints with the FBI, and new US Attorney for the Southern District of Indiana.
 It has been too long.
 And every officer of the court as the duty to correct the errors of perjury.

 The Commission does not review legal error or disputes about the merits of a judge's decision.
 My complaint is not a substitute for appeal.
 This matter arrises to the level of reason for absolute and serious judicial discipline.
 It is not barred being fraud.